 How to Buy an Antique Quilt

-There are a lot of factors to consider before you buy an antique quilt.
-These top tips will help you add beautiful treasures to your quilt collection.
+There are multiple factors to consider when evaluating an antique quilt for purchase.
+These top tips will help you add beautiful treasures to your collection.

 Written by Jody Sanders

 The pictured quilt is from Jody Sanders' collection.